Fort Foster Park Dog Rules 2025: A Perfect Kittery, Maine Trip

 Fort Foster Park

-Fort Foster has great historical significance.
-Battery Chapin is a historical landmark in the park.
-An observation tower is located in the park.
-Picnicking is allowed here.
-There are charcoal grills and picnic tables available for use.
+Fort Foster is highly significant.
+Battery Chapin is a historical landmark in the park, and an observation tower is located there.
+Picnicking is allowed here, and charcoal grills and picnic tables are available.

 • Parking: Parking lots are inside the park.
 During the off-season, visitors can park their vehicles along the road.